abhee14/Turing-Machine/README.md

 • The program prints out exactly “M stops and accepts w” (without the quotes), if at least one copy of M stops and accepts w with at most 20 transitions.

-\n• It prints out exactly “M stops and rejects w” (without the quotes), if every copy of M stops and rejects w with at most 20 transitions.
+• It prints out exactly “M stops and rejects w” (without the quotes), if every copy of M stops and rejects w with at most 20 transitions.

-\n• It prints out exactly “M is still running” (without the quotes), in all other cases.
+• It prints out exactly “M is still running” (without the quotes), in all other cases.